wereveal/framework/src/bin/README.md

 - install.php
   - should be used when initializing a new project.
   - It combines the work that the other scripts do into one simple command.
-  - It uses several files in the /src/config/install dir to setup the app.
+  - It uses several files in the /src/config/install_files dir to setup the app.
-    - install_config.php.txt should be copied to install_config.php or whatever name you choose but it must be in the src/config/install directory.
+    - install_config.php.txt should be copied to /src/config/install_config.php or whatever name you choose but it must be in the src/config directory.
     - Modify new file to match your needs.
 If you use a name other than install_config.php, be sure to specify the file when you run install.php.
     - default_data.php has most of the primary values entered into the database and normally won't need changed.
     - default_x_create.php files have sql used to create the tables needed and will be automatically selected based on value given in install_config.php.